 Chohan: Serapis Bey

-The last illusion to overcome on the spiritual path is the idea that there is a division between the spiritual and the material realm, between spiritual and material activities.
-Instead, we will be able to remain in Oneness, making anything we do a spiritual activity.
-This will then serve to fulfill the purpose for taking embodiment in the first place, namely to accelerate the vibration of the entire material universe to a higher level, where it can become a permanent part of the spiritual realm.
+The last illusion to overcome on the spiritual path is the idea of a division between the spiritual and the material realm, between spiritual and material activities.
+Instead, we will be able to remain in Oneness, making anything we do a spiritual exercise.
+It will then serve to fulfil the purpose for taking embodiment in the first place, namely to accelerate the vibration of the entire material universe to a higher level, becoming a permanent part of the spiritual realm.

-Perversions: Traditionally the perversion is seen as impurity, and chaos.
-Yet at a deeper level, the perversion is the sense that current conditions are real, are the way they should be or are beyond our power to change.
-We begin to think this world is separated from the spiritual realm, perhaps even that it belongs to the devil and that we should leave it alone, not seeking to change it.
+Perversions: Traditionally, the perversion is seen as impurity and chaos.
+Yet, at a deeper level, the perversion is the sense that current conditions are real, the way they should be, or beyond our power to change.
+Thus, we begin to think this world is separated from the spiritual realm, perhaps even that it belongs to the devil and that we should leave it alone, not seeking to change it.
 We might even believe we have no right to be a spiritual person in this world or that we have no right to express our spiritual powers in this world.
 Instead, we think we should accept current conditions and adapt to them.
 As the ultimate perversion, we might even believe that we are an entirely material being, a product of the material universe—that we have come from dust and that to dust thou shalt return.
 In this state of mind, there is, of course, no hope of acceleration to a higher state.
-Yet given that life itself is acceleration into More, this is a state of mind that Jesus called “death,” meaning spiritual death.
+Yet given that life itself is acceleration into More, this is a state of mind that Jesus called "death," meaning spiritual death.

 Corresponding chakra: Third eye